 The Holy Rosary and the Chaplet of Divine Mercy are among the most beloved of Catholic devotional prayers.
-On KNOM, broadcasting the Rosary is one of our oldest traditions, and in recent years, we’ve added to our nightly Rosary hour a broadcast of the Divine Mercy Chaplet.
-Both prayer recordings were produced locally, by members of the Catholic faith community in Nome and environs.
+On KNOM, broadcasting the Rosary is one of our oldest traditions, and in recent years the nightly Rosary hour also features the Divine Mercy Chaplet.
+Both prayer recordings were produced at KNOM by members of the Catholic community in Nome and surrounding villages.

 Join us for an hour of prayer devotion every night at 9:00pm on KNOM: 96.1 FM and 780 AM.
 The Chaplet of Divine Mercy begins at 9:16pm, followed by the Holy Rosary at exactly 9:30, with devotional and reflective music featured throughout the 9pm hour.
 Below, you can listen to our Rosary and Divine Mercy Chaplet broadcasts — as well as a specially-made prayer novena to St. Kateri Tekakwitha.

 Novena to St. Kateri Tekakwitha

 St. Kateri Tekakwitha, the first person of Native American heritage to be canonized a Catholic saint, is of special significance to KNOM and its staff.
 St. Kateri’s feast day, July 14, is the same as our first day of broadcast in 1971.
 It was for this reason that KNOM board member and volunteer alumnus Father Ross Tozzi chose July 14th as the date of his ordination to the priesthood, upon KNOM’s 30th anniversary in 2001.

 In 2016, we produced a simple but special prayer devotion to St. Kateri, to be broadcast for a novena (nine-day period) starting on our 45th birthday, July 14, 2016.
 You can listen to the devotional below or download it here.